tc39/proposal-ses/README.md

 the "Realm" concept.
 The only elements of the old API required here are the `global` accessor and the `eval` method, re-explained below.

-We propose that there be a singleton shared frozen realm consisting only of transitively immutable primordials, accessible by the static accessor `Realm.TheFrozenRealm`.
-We propose a `spawn` method on instances of the `Realm` class for making a lightweight child realm consisting of four new objects.
+We propose a `spawn(endowments)` method on instances of the `Realm` class for making a _lightweight child realm_ consisting of four new objects explained below.
 Aside from these new objects, the new child realm inherits all its primordials from its parent realm.
+We propose a static method, `Realm.immutableRoot()`, for obtaining a realm consisting only of transitively immutable primordials.
+We call such a realm an _immutable root realm_.

 ```js
 class Realm {